Icikas Meskupas-Adomas: Communist career

 Upon his release, Meskupas joined the central committee of the Lithuanian Komsomol and was sent to Berlin by the Communist Party of Lithuania in July 1931.
 There he attended the University of Berlin and organized the publishing of various communist newspapers (Balsas, Komunistas, Partijos darbas, Undzer emes, Darbininkų jaunimas) and their smuggling into Lithuania.
 Communist activities in Berlin ceased after the Nazi takeover in early 1933.
 Meskupas was arrested in May 1933 by the Gestapo and imprisoned in Tilsit (now Sovetsk).
 He was released in April 1934 and returned to Kaunas where he joined the central committee of the Komsomol and the secretariat of the Communist Party.
 They launched a campaign to attract new members and published newspapers Šturminė kampanija (July–August 1934) and Darbininkų ir valstiečių jaunimas which were edited by Meskupas.
 He also became the editor of Tiesa, the official voice of the Communist Party.
 In summer 1935, he attended the Seventh World Congress of the Comintern as an advisory delegate.
 At the same time, he represented Lithuania at a plenum session of the International Red Aid (instead of Feiga Zaraitė who could not attend).
 Later, in September–October 1935, he was a delegate to the Sixth Congress of the Young Communist International.

 He became a member of the central committee of the Communist Party in August 1935 and of its politburo in January 1938.
 Meskupas was arrested and imprisoned three other times, in October 1935 for one month and 10 days, in June 1936 for three months, and in May 1938 for ten months.
 Lithuanian contacts with the Comintern were terminated when Zigmas Angarietis, their contact person, was executed during the Great Purge.
 Antanas Sniečkus, the first secretary of the Communist Party, spent much of 1938–1939 in hiding from both the Lithuanian police and the Soviet NKVD and refused invitations to appear in Moscow.
 In December 1939, Meskupas was sent to reestablish these contacts and report on their activities for the past few years.
 Comintern found Lithuanian efforts to be satisfactory and according to the general party line.

 In June 1940, Lithuania was occupied by the Soviet Union and lost its independence.
 The Soviets observed semi-constitutional formalities of transforming independent Lithuania into the Lithuanian SSR.
-Meskupas was elected in to the People's Seimas, a rubber-stamp parliament that adopted a resolution of transforming into a soviet socialist republic and applying for the membership in the Soviet Union.
+Meskupas was elected to the People's Seimas, a rubber-stamp parliament that adopted a resolution of transforming Lithuania into a soviet socialist republic and applying for the membership in the Soviet Union.
 He was a member of the delegation sent to Moscow to present the resolution to the Supreme Soviet of the Soviet Union.
 In January 1941, he was one of the 35 Lithuanian delegates elected to the Supreme Soviet of the Soviet Union.
 In February, he became the second secretary of the Communist Party of the Lithuanian SSR.